If you’re saying “I do” in the Gem State, read on for Zola’s tips and tricks for getting your Idaho marriage license!

 Marriage Certificate – After your wedding, you’ll turn in your marriage license and receive your marriage certificate.

-The process to obtain your Idaho marriage license is fairly straightforward, but let’s break it down.
+The process of obtaining your Idaho marriage license is fairly straightforward, but let’s break it down.

 Both individuals within the couple will need to go to their county recorder’s office.
 There are no appointments, only walk-ins.